Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your child’s/teen’s success.
-National trend data show we are headed in the right direction.
-Alcohol use among teens across the United States is less prevalent than even five years ago.
-In Montana, rates of alcohol use among high school students are slightly higher than the national average.1 There are intentional ways to grow a healthy parent-child/teen relationship, and helping your child/teen learn about ways to deal with peer pressure provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your child’s/teen’s success.
+There are intentional ways to grow a healthy parent-child/teen relationship, and helping your 12-year-old child/teen learn about ways to deal with peer pressure provides a perfect opportunity.

-Yet, we all face challenges in dealing with peer pressure about alcohol.
+Yet, anyone can face challenges in dealing with peer pressure related to alcohol.
 “Why can’t I go to Marianna’s party?” you may hear from your twelve-year-old when you know the party will be unsupervised.
-Underage drinking remains a temptation for our children/teens, and alcohol can have a major impact on their brain development.2 Power struggles may emerge as your child’s/teen’s goal is to be liked by peers while your goal is to keep them safe.
+Underage drinking may be a temptation for your child/teen, and alcohol can have a major impact on their brain development.1

-The key to many parenting challenges, like dealing with peer pressure about alcohol, is finding ways to communicate so that both your needs and their needs are met.
+The key to many parenting challenges, like dealing with peer pressure, is finding ways to communicate so that both your needs and their needs are met.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.

 Why Peer Pressure?

-- help your child/teen better manage the stress that comes with this age;
+- a sense that your child/teen is better equipped to manage the stress that comes with this age; and

-- feel confident that you’ve prepared your child/teen to stay safe.
+- confidence that you’ve prepared your child/teen to stay safe.

-- builds capacity to assert boundaries, use self-control, and establish healthy relationships that will serve them for a lifetime; and
+- builds capacity to assert boundaries and establish healthy relationships that will serve them for a lifetime;

 - cultivates healthy habits that will contribute to their ongoing emotional and mental wellbeing.